domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 ### 3) Randomized Test Data

 - Don't randomize your test data
-- Don't use Faker, which ight return strings in a format that code doesn't handle properly
+- Don't use Faker, which might return strings in a format that code doesn't handle properly
   - Names: D'Angelo, Doe-Smith, Smith Jennings
   - Phone numbers in different formats
 - If you do need to randomize data, output it with test error messages to make debugging easier